nationalarchives/tdr-prototype-sangria/README.md

 ### Prerequisites

-Set up a PostreSQL database.
+Set up a PostgreSQL database.
 One option is to run a [Postgres Docker image][postgres-docker].

 #### Docker Setup